uniqpath/dmt/help/TRY_DMT_SEARCH.md

 <p align="center"><img src="./img/dmt_search_smart_tagcloud2.png" alt="dmt search engine smart tagcloud" width="500px" /></p>

 You can further select tags that have bright cyan border (`data sync`, `frontend`, `microsoft fluid`, `stores`) to further narrow down the search quickly. `svelte` was selected initially in this case after `web development` query.
-How this work under the hood exactly will be documented in a coming _research paper_.
-We think this part is quite great and makes Search & Discovery on the links database very smooth, even <i>svelte</i> :D
+This is all generated on the fly and is quite useful.
+It makes Search & Discovery on the links database very pleasant for the end users or the database owner.
+It can surface interesteing _adjacent concepts and resources_ thus making (re)search very effective.

 ### Adding links from GUI